maxkernchen/WalkingAlarm/README.md

 * Ability to Set Steps Required to Dismiss

 * Ability to Define How Long to Wait for Google Fit to Update Steps.
-Useful for when Google Fit may be slow to update current walked steps.
+Useful for when Google Fit may be slow to update currently walked steps.